Tu Wyllie: Rugby career

 While at Victoria, Wyllie played rugby league for New Zealand Universities between 1975 and 1977.
 He then played representative rugby union for Wellington from 1978 to 1983 and New Zealand Māori from 1979 to 1982.
 In the off-seasons he played overseas, in Ireland, the United States, Germany and France.
 His sole appearance for the All Blacks came in 1980, when he played against the touring Fijian side, scoring a try.
-The game was not recognized as a full international.
+The game was not recognised as a full international.

 Member of Parliament

-Wyllie represented Te Tai Tonga as a member of parliament from 1996 to 1999 for the New Zealand First Party.
+Wyllie represented Te Tai Tonga as a member of Parliament from 1996 to 1999 for the New Zealand First Party.

 He defeated 29-year parliamentary veteran Whetu Tirikatene-Sullivan with a majority of 285 votes enabling New Zealand First to capture all five Māori electorates in the 1996 election (including Te Tai Tonga).
 When the Tight five led by Tau Henare splintered from New Zealand First and created the Mauri Pacific party, Wyllie chose to remain loyal to the party core.
 During the 1999 election he sought re-election as MP for Te Tai Tonga, but chose not to stand on the party list.
 He was defeated by Mahara Okeroa of the Labour Party by 4522 votes.

 During his term in Parliament, Wyllie also played for the parliamentary rugby team.

 Post Parliamentary career

 Protest against the sale of Young Nicks head

-Following his defeat in the 1999 election Wyllie returned to Gisborne in an effort to assist Ngai Tamanuhiri to prevent the sale of Young Nick's Head (Te Kuri), a place of historical, and spiritual significance to local Maori.
-Wyllie stated that "It is the absolute jewel in the crown because Young Nick’s Head, or Te Kuri as we know it, is our equivalent to Hikurangi for Ngati Porou and Aorangi or Aoraki for Ngāi Tahu.
-It is our mountain, it is what identifies us as an iwi and we have some real issues about what’s going to happen to it in the future.".
+Following his defeat in the 1999 election Wyllie returned to Gisborne in an effort to assist Ngai Tamanuhiri to prevent the sale of Young Nick's Head (Te Kuri), a place of historical, and spiritual significance to local Māori.
+Wyllie stated that "It is the absolute jewel in the crown because Young Nick’s Head, or Te Kuri as we know it, is our equivalent to Hikurangi for Ngāti Porou and Aorangi or Aoraki for Ngāi Tahu.
+It is our mountain, it is what identifies us as an iwi and we have some real issues about what’s going to happen to it in the future".
 Ngai Tamanuhri tribal members led by Wyllie conducted a protest march and pitched their tents on the grounds of New Zealand Parliament.

 He later lost his mandate as iwi spokesperson after he filed a judicial application to overturn Michael Cullen's decision to approve the sale of the landmark.
 Young Nicks Head was consequently sold to American millionaire John Griffin.

+Health issues

+Wyllie was diagnosed with chronic traumatic encephalopathy (CTE), having suffered numerous concussions during his rugby career.
+As of early 2023, he was no longer able to speak or move unaided.